hpaluch/crii-count10-tcl/README.md

 - open `jtag-prog.cdf` and program your CoolRunner II board
 - NOTE: There is absolute pathname to `top.jed` - please check contents of above `.cdf` file before using it
-- immediately after programming it should start counting in decimal on 7-segment display
+- immediately after programming it should start counting up in decimal on 7-segment display
+- you can also press:
+  - BTN0 (right button) to RESET counter (stays in RESET until button is released)
+  - BTN1 (left button) to HOLD counter as long as button is pressed

-Tip: you can also find latest files under:
+Tip: you can also find latest generated files under:
-- [dist/top.jed](dist/top.jed) - latest bitstream (JEDEC) file to program in iMPACT.
+- [dist/top.jed](dist/top.jed) - latest bitstream (JEDEC) file to program CoolRunner II in iMPACT.
 - [dist/top.rpt](dist/top.rpt) - latest text report file - so you can see how much is this CPLD utilized